A-M-D-R-3-W/llmFunctionWrapper/README.md

 # llmFunctionWrapper

-A Python module designed to simplify the process of creating and managing function calls to OpenAI's API, as well as models using LiteLLM's API framework.
+A Python package designed to simplify the process of creating and managing function calls to OpenAI's API, as well as models using LiteLLM's API framework.

 ## Installation